GeorginaCarlisle/take-control-api/README.md

 [Code Institute](https://codeinstitute.net/) - The default post image from the "Django Rest" walkthrough has been used here as the default focus image.

+Image of a person writing in a notebook by [Ylanite Koppens](https://www.pexels.com/photo/person-holding-silver-retractable-pen-in-white-ruled-book-796603/) - has been used as the image associated with all miscellaneous tasks.

 [Return to contents list](#contents)

 ## Acknowledgements